Mattia46/firstMonth/pills/command_line.md

 As we progress through this lesson, please type every command into the terminal for yourself.
 If you simply read without doing, you're highly unlikely to remember the commands.
 This is a universal rule when learning how to code: try everything.

-Don't forget that if you can access the history of your commands by pressing up and down arrows, so if you want to run the command you type a minute ago, just press the up arrow until you see it.
+Don't forget that you can access the history of your commands by pressing up and down arrows, so if you want to run the command you typed in a minute ago, just press the up arrow until you see it.

 Now that you have the Terminal open, if you are on a Mac, I recommend right clicking on the icon and selecting Options → Keep in Dock.
 We'll be using the terminal a lot so you want easy access to it.